T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: Experiments and results

 When designing the realness evaluation branch, we introduced the pre-training task of AI-generated video detection, instead of simply using ImageNet pre-trained weights or random initialization.
-We replaced the pre-trained weights of Conv3D with ImageNet weights (denoted as T2VEval-ImageNet), random initialization (denoted as T2VEval-Random) and fine-tuned them in the same training environment, experimental results are shown in Table \ref{tab5}.
+We replaced the pre-trained weights of Conv3D with ImageNet weights (denoted as T2VEval-ImageNet) and random initialization (denoted as T2VEval-Random) respectively, and fine-tuned them in the same training environment.
+The experimental results are shown in Table \ref{tab5}.
 In addition, we further used Grad-CAM to analyze the impact of different pre-training strategies on the model's focus area, as shown in Figure \ref{fig11}.
-In the figure, we show the activation map of the 3D network under loading different pre-trained weights.
+The figure demonstrates the activation maps of the 3D network loaded with different pre-trained weights.

-As shown in Figure \ref{fig11}, we present Grid-CAM heatmaps from the same layer of a 3D network for three initialization methods: random initialization, ImageNet initialization, and AI-generated video detection-based initialization.
+As shown in Figure \ref{fig11}, we present Grad-CAM heatmaps from the same layer of a 3D network for three initialization methods: random initialization, ImageNet initialization, and AI-generated video detection-based initialization.
 The figure illustrates results for two samples from the test set.
-Each sample includes four sets of data: \begin{itemize} \item The first set shows the original video frame and its corresponding MOS score. \item The second set displays the heatmap, predicted score, and the error relative to the MOS score obtained using the initialization method proposed in this paper. \item The third and fourth sets show the results for ImageNet initialization and random initialization, respectively. \end{itemize}
+Each sample is presented in four rows: \begin{itemize} \item The first row shows the original video frame and its corresponding MOS score. \item The second row displays the heatmap, the predicted score, and the error relative to the MOS score obtained by using the initialization method proposed in this paper. \item The third and fourth rows show the results for ImageNet initialization and random initialization, respectively. \end{itemize}

-In the first sample, the video shows characters with missing legs.
-Ideally, the model should focus on the area around the legs.
-The heatmap reveals that our proposed initialization method effectively guides the model to focus on the lower leg area, whereas the heatmaps from ImageNet and random initialization methods appear more disorganized.
+In the first sample, the character's legs are missing in the video.
+Ideally, the model should focus on the areas around the legs.
+The heatmap reveals that our proposed initialization method effectively guides the model to focus on the lower leg's area, whereas the heatmaps from ImageNet and random initialization methods appear more disorganized.
 Furthermore, the prediction error demonstrates that our initialization method achieves the lowest error.